Core Module Information

 Description of module content:

-You will critically explore the way in which publishing has developed as an industry from the time of the creation of the first printing press until the present day to contextualise the business and management structures of the industry.
-You will examine the size, structure, and organisation of different contemporary publishing sectors.
-You will learn about different publishing business models and other management theories to examine the internal structures of large and small publishing companies as well as their position in the wider media sector.
-Further, you will reflect on the impact of digitisation on the publishing industry and how these disruptions together with different business models affect the dynamics between publishers, authors, retailers, and various other stakeholders.
+In this module you will critically explore the way in which publishing has developed as an industry, from the creation of the first printing press until the present day, in order to contextualise contemporary business and management structures of the industry.
+You will examine the size, structure, and organisation of different contemporary publishing sectors (such as Trade, Academic and Education).
+You will learn about different publishing business models and other management theories to examine the internal structures of large and small publishing companies.
+Further, you will examine the impact of digitisation on the industry (in terms of creativity, marketing and production) and how digital disruption, along with different business models, affect the dynamics between publishers, authors, retailers, and other industry stakeholders.
 Lastly, you will examine the broader societal, political, ethical, and regulatory contexts of the publishing industry and learn about the importance of intellectual property rights in an evolving multinational and multimedia context.

 Learning Outcomes for module:

-LO1: Critically reflect on the development of publishing as an industry, publishing as part of mass media, and its publishing’s cultural and commercial relevance.
+LO1: Critically reflect on the development of publishing as an industry, publishing as part of mass media, and publishing’s cultural and commercial relevance in the UK.

-LO2: Examine the impact of technological change and globalisation on the functions performed within and out with publishing companies.
+LO2: Examine the impact of technological change and globalisation on the functions performed by publishing companies.

-LO4: Analyse the commercial context and legal environment of publishing and the inter-relationship with culture, politics, and society.
+LO4: Analyse the commercial context and legal environment of publishing and the inter-relationship within socio-political and cultural contexts.

-LO5: Apply critical analysis and research skills to evaluate the contemporary developments and their impact on publishing businesses.
+LO5: Demonstrate critical analysis and research skills in the evaluation of the contemporary developments in publishing and their impact on publishing businesses.

 Full Details of Teaching and Assessment